The Land Of Pristine Beauty, Tradition And Sprituality...

 Baptist Church (Christianity)

-The holy shrines of all the major religions on the same street reflects national unity, secularism and brotherhood.
+The holy shrines of all the major religions on the same street reflects? national unity, secularism and brotherhood.

 Shopping Hub